DworkinLab/EvolveResequencePipeline/SoftwareToExamine.md

 ## Identifying polymorphisms (that work well for pools.
 [Evaluation of variant detection software for pooled next-generation sequence data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4518579/)

+[FreeBayes](https://github.com/ekg/freebayes).
+Seems to have a good option for pooled data.

 [varscan](https://github.com/dkoboldt/varscan).
 Seems like it has an active community.

 [snape](https://www.ncbi.nlm.nih.gov/pubmed/22992255).
 Not such an active community?